133ccr4/Anastasiia/README.md

 # Web project

-To do :
-- python code
-- introduction page on html
-- calculater on html

 Development Sequence:
 Regarding whether to start with the backend or frontend, it's generally a good practice to begin with a basic backend structure to define how data will flow within the application.
 However, a parallel approach can also be effective, where basic versions of both are developed in tandem.
 This allows for early testing of the end-to-end functionality.